thingsdb/ThingsDocs/v0/content/collection-api/wse.md

 This allows ThingsDB before running the query to make an event.

 {{% notice info %}}
-You should use `wse` only when required since otherwise this would unnecessary create events.
+You should use `wse` only when required, otherwise this would lead to unnecessary events.
 {{% /notice %}}

 This function generates an [event](../../overview/events).